James-Lu-none/nycu-network-security/ch2/readme.md

 * Support recursive file encryption and decryption as an option
 * Allows direct drag-and-drop of files or folders from the system file explorer into the input fields for quick path setting
 * Automatic environment variable detection and loading for key and directory paths with toggle option
-* Encryption and decryption operation buttons that enable multi-threaded processing
+* Automatic aes key generation
+* Key length selection combobox with options for 128, 192, and 256-bit AES keys
 * Real-time log display area showing detailed status updates and error messages during operations
-* Key length selection combobox with options for 128, 192, and 256-bit AES keys
 * Clear log button for log management

 ![GUI_interface](https://github.com/James-Lu-none/nycu-network-security/blob/main/ch2/GUI_interface.png)